mmhverheijden/portfolio_THUAS/README.md

 As shown on my [Datacamp profile](https://www.datacamp.com/profile/19104367), all required courses that needed to be completed are done.

-Another criteria that is required for the portfolio is writing multiple reflections in order to reflect and evaluate the project and my learning objectives.
+Another criteria that is required for the portfolio is writing multiple reflections in order to reflect and evaluate my contributions towards the project, my own learning objectives for this minor and finally the project as a whole.
 The individual reflections are found in the following links:

 * [Reflection on contribution](documents/reflection_contribution.md)
 * [Reflection on own learning objectives](documents/reflection_objectives.md)